UT-Austin-FIS/ut_relogin/README.md

 1. Set up a URL to be opened in the popup window after login:

-  1. If you want to use the template and URL provided in this app, you must provide a context class and message, and install our URLconf.
+  1. If you want to use the template and URLconf provided in this app, you must provide a context class and install our URLconf.

-    1. Tell `ut_relogin` what context class (that inherits from `UTDirectContext`) and message to use:
+    1. Tell `ut_relogin` what context class that inherits from `UTDirectContext` to use:
           ```python
           # settings.py
           # ...
           UT_RELOGIN_CONTEXT = 'mygroup.myproject.myapp.mycontext.MyContextClass'
-          UT_RELOGIN_MESSAGE = 'You are now logged in; repeat your previous action.'
           ```

-    1. Add the URLs to your root URLconf:
+    1. Add our URLconf to your root URLconf:
           ```python
           # urls.py
           # ...